jsthomas/jsthomas.github.io/content/map_profiling.md

 └────────────┴──────────┴──────────┴───────────────┴──────────┴──────────┴──────────┴────────────┘
 ```

-I noticed several things about in the data above:
+A few things I noticed about the data:

 * The tail recursive implementation is slow, but not always the
   slowest.
 In the $N=10^5$ case, `ntr`,`base`, and `containers` show